WesZAI/pure-inference-mcp/README.md

 2. **Work:** Code directly with the LLM.
 3. **Save & Compress:** Before closing the chat, the LLM calls `update_memory` to write a dense, hyper-focused summary back into `AI.md`.
 4. **Purge:** Clear the chat window.
 Your context is fresh, your token usage drops back to near-zero.

+## 🧠 The Multi-Model Matrix (The 70/30 Rule)

+Why pay for premium cloud APIs to write standard boilerplate?
+Since MCP provides a standardized protocol, you can route multiple LLMs to the exact same local server and `AI.md` file.